zmsy/zmsy.github.io/content/recipes/ube-daiquiri/index.md

 kingdom: drink
 category: cocktails
 # --- RECIPE JSON-LD ---
-recipeIngredient:
+recipeIngredients:
   - 0.75oz Ube Syrup
   - 0.75oz Lime juice
   - 2oz White Rum
+  - "Garnish: Lime wheel"
 # array of specific instructions for making the recipe
 recipeInstructions:
-  - For the Ube Syrup: Combine 1:1 simple syrup with ube extract at a 35:1 ratio.
+  - "For the Ube Syrup: Combine 6oz of 1:1 simple syrup with 1tsp of Ube extract.
+Shake vigorously to combine. "
   - Add all ingredients to shaker and shake vigorously to combine.
-Double-strain into a chilled glass and garnish with a lime wheel (if desired).
+Double-strain into a chilled glass and garnish with a lime wheel.
 recipeYield:
   - 1 Drink
 cookTime: PT5M